Best Weekend Getaways from San Francisco

 2. Monterey & Carmel - 1 hour and 50 minutes

-This town swept me off my feet with its coastal beauty, charming village streets, and endless opportunities to relax!
+This town swept me off my feet with its coastal beauty, and charming village streets!

 Monterey and Carmel are just 11 minutes apart by car so you should go to both in one weekend!
-My stay at Quail Lodge made the trip even more memorable.
-Set against the hills, the lodge is a peaceful retreat.
-Our romantic room for two days was spacious and bright, with a private patio that had a garden view (I really re-set here, finally!).
-The whole atmosphere was calm, refreshing, and designed for true relaxation.
+My stay at Quail Lodge made the trip even more memorable - Set against the hills, the lodge is a very peaceful retreat.
+Our romantic room for two days was bright, with a private patio that had a garden view (I really re-set here, finally!).

 • Location Map